Mari-Bezobiuk/Mari-Bezobiuk.github.io/index.md

 This is rare because I´ve explained to them, that the lack of parts on the base causes a misunderstanding of the next level of material.

 Also, I am a self-organized person.
-I studied HTML and the basics of Phyton in Sololearn app a few years ago.
+I studied HTML and the basics of Python in Sololearn app a few years ago.
 Also I´ve been studing SQL basis on it.
 And I´ve created this site myself after I got first acquainted with Git and ultimate markdown.
 As you can see, I´m a self-taught and